rrr-dw/typing_practice_anywhere/README.md

 ![](./doc/composing.gif)
 (image from https://www.w3.org/TR/ime-api/)

-There are a input method called "composing".
+There are an input method called "composing".
 It's often used when there are one-to-many relationship between what you've typed and what you've intended to express, like when using handwriting keyboard or the Japanese language.

 Typing Practice Anywhere comes with a special handling for that kind of input method.
 There's nothing to care about, just type as you normally do, then the extension will do the job.